 Standards are important.
 Objective definitions help clarify expectations and provide a base of fairness.

-Singing bowls are a bit like the wild west, no rules really.
-I move through the world with the intention to operate with clarity and transparency.
+Singing bowls are a bit like the Wild West, with no rules really.
+I move through the world intending to operate with clarity and transparency.
 In Singing bowls, standards are my way of going about this.

 Not all antique brass bowls sound good, far from it.
 The great sounding antiques that qualify for the best have sonic characteristics that are rated near the top of the scale in Nepal.
 On a statistical basis I would say maybe a quarter of the old brass bowls coming out of the countryside have musical qualities and of these maybe a quarter (say the top 5% ) are top quality quality.
 This top quality is the focus of Best Singing Bowls.
 Of this top quality group only about 15-20%, that is the top 1% qualify for the highest ratings of exceptional and premium.
 I also should caution you that my specialized ear can hear fine distinctions, and like in wine tasting the fine distinctions of an expert may not have meaning for you.
 What does matter is the baseline, I think most people can hear the difference between a the top 5% available here and the great mass that go into the less specialized trade.
 You can still have great sound while being a bit weak in sonic elements like balance, sustain or sweetness.
 While it takes a good ear to hear differences between excellent bowls, I believe we are all sensitive to deep harmonies on a subconscious level.
 You can feel the difference, especially when you hear that same sound over and over, year after year.